Shadow53/student-queue-mysql-plugin/README.md

 +----------+----------------------------------------------+-----------------------------------+
 */

-config.updateDescription("cheese", "This is a demonstration");
+config.setDescription("cheese", "This is a demonstration");
 /*
 +----------+----------------------------------------------+-------------------------+
 | name     | password                                     | description             |